• Skip to primary navigation

 Can you halve the recipe?

 The recipe makes a 2 litre Christmas Pudding, however, the Varoma will only fit a one-litre pudding steamer.
-You can choose to halve the recipe if you only need a pudding for 4-6 people.
+You can halve the recipe if you only need a pudding for 6-8 people.
 Halving the recipe will have no impact on any cooking times.

 How long should the dried fruit soak?

 The dried fruit is best soaked for as long as possible.
 Between one month and three months seems to be the normal amount of time for soaking fruit.
-This allows the fruit to absorb the alcohol, soften and become plump.
-However, if you happen to forget to soak your fruit make sure it gets an overnight soal at the minimum.
+This allows the fruit to absorb the alcohol, soften, and become plump.
+However, if you happen to forget to soak your fruit and still want to make the pudding, an overnight soak is the minimum.

 What if I forget about the fruit?